johnkil/AndroidRecording/README.md

 ====================================

-For more details, please, see the demo project.
+For more details, please, see the sample project.